-Gusto payroll is an online payroll app that provide payroll and HR services in three tiers—Core, Complete, and Concierge.
+Gusto payroll is an online payroll app that provide payroll and HR services in three tiers—Simple, Plus, and Premium.
 The cost of Gusto will depend on which of the three tiers you opt for, how many employees you have in your system, and whether or not you add on any additional benefits.

 Of all the jobs you have to take care of as a small business owner, making sure you pay your team on time and in full is one of the most important.
 And finding the right payroll service can automate this crucial task to also make it one of the easier parts of your job.
 One top option is the online payroll app Gusto.
 Gusto payroll offers up payroll and HR services through an intuitive online platform.